Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Preliminaries

-Given an other family of matrices in $\mathbb{U}$, $(\mathfrak{U}(x))_{x\in V}$, this time on top of vertices, it induces a \textit{gauge transformation} on the connection $U$:
+Given another family of matrices in $\mathbb{U}$, $(\mathfrak{U}(x))_{x\in V}$, this time on top of vertices, it induces a \textit{gauge transformation} on the connection $U$:

 Two connections related by a gauge transformation are said to be \textit{gauge equivalent}.
-A connection is \textit{flat} if it is gauge equivalent to the identity connection.
-A criterion for flatness is that along any nearest neighbor loop $\gamma=(y_{1},y_{2},\dots,y_{j})$, with $y_{j}=y_{1}$,
+A connection is \textit{trivial} if it is gauge equivalent to the identity connection.
+A criterion for triviality is that along any nearest-neighbor loop $\gamma=(y_{1},y_{2},\dots,y_{j})$, with $y_{j}=y_{1}$,

 In general, any two gauge equivalent connections have the same Wilson loop observables.
-The converse is also true (but less obvious): the collection of all possible Wilson loop observables characterizes a connection up to gauge transformations \cite{Giles81Reconstruct,Sengupta94GaugeInvariant, TLevy04WilsonLoops}.
+The converse is also true (but non-obvious): the collection of all possible Wilson loop observables characterizes a connection up to gauge transformations \cite{Giles81Reconstruct,Sengupta94GaugeInvariant, TLevy04WilsonLoops}.